YT37/EnCourage/README.md

 # Assisted-Interpretation

-An app for Assisted Interpretation.
+An platform for Education of the Physically Challenged.